MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/test-signing.md

 Any of the five shortcuts for command prompt will have, makecert.exe, inf2cat.exe, signtool.exe, certmgr.exe, etc., commands.

-You may choose the most general, “Developer Command Prompt for VS2013”.
+You may choose the most general, "Developer Command Prompt for VS2013".
 The shortcuts can be pinned down to the Task Bar for easy access.

 >[!NOTE]
 >Please note that with Visual Studio, instead of the command tool approach of driver signing, you can also use the Visual Studio 2013 development environment (also known as the IDE) to sign a driver package.
 Please refer to [Appendix 2: Signing Drivers with Visual Studio](appendix-2--signing-drivers-with-visual-studio.md) for more information.